Employee Assistance Program (EAP) for Mining, Freight & Construction Workers in Australia

 FIFO Work and the Weight of Distance

-Individuals who work FIFO schedules (fly-in, fly-out) confront an even higher amount of obstacles than those who work other schedules since they are away from their family and communities.
-It is possible that the experience of spending weeks away from home and only a few days at home can make it difficult to sustain relationships, and it may also cause you to feel alienated.
-The fact that FIFO work provides a certain level of financial security is something that a lot of people appreciate, but it is also clear that it has a negative impact on their mental health.
-Employee assistance programs (EAPs) offer counselling that is tailored specifically to meet the needs of FIFO workers.
-These programs help FIFO workers improve their family relationships, find ways to deal with feelings of loneliness, and find ways to maintain a sense of stability while they are away from home for extended periods of time.
+People who work FIFO schedules (fly-in, fly-out) have much more problems than people who work conventional schedules since they are away from their families and communities.
+Being away from home for weeks at a time and then only being home for a few days may make it hard to keep up relationships and make you feel alone.
+Many individuals like the idea that FIFO employment gives them some financial certainty, but it's also evident that it hurts their mental health.
+Employee assistance programs (EAPs) provide counseling that is particularly designed for FIFO personnel.
+These programs assist FIFO workers better their connections with their families, deal with feelings of loneliness, and stay stable when they are away from home for long periods of time.

 Employee: